 Do your homework: When you get a new student in your classroom that has severe disabilities, study the student's file.
 This will allow you to learn as much as you can about the individual.
-Also, make sure that you are properly educated on his or her disorder(s).
-If you are properly prepared, you will not be caught off guard or in a situation where you are not able to help the student.
+Also,

 Inclusion, when possible: The severe disabilities of your students will vary greatly.
 It is important to remember that you want to include your students in the general classroom as much as you can.
 This can manifest in a number of different scenarios: